- Can persons enter Latvia with vehicles registered in the Russian Federation?

 - If a person has been staying in Latvia until 19 September 2022 under a valid visa and then has to leave for Russia to visit relatives, may he or she return to Latvia?

-Having left for Russia, the person will have the right to re-enter Latvia as from 19 September 2022 only if belonging to any of the categories listed in the Cabinet Order No 599.
+Having left for Russia, the person have the right to re-enter Latvia as from 19 September 2022 only if belonging to any of the categories listed in the Cabinet Order No 599.

 Yes, because the Cabinet Order No 599 stipulates that the holders of residence permits of the Republic of Latvia, a member state of the European Union or the European Economic Area, or the Swiss Confederation have the right to enter Latvia.